Reuven Ramaty High Energy Solar Spectroscopic Imager

+The spacecraft re-entered Earth's atmosphere at 00:21 UTC on 20 April 2023, 21 years after its launch.

 Spacecraft

-HESSI was renamed to RHESSI on 29 March 2002 in honor of Dr. Ramaty, a pioneer in the area of high energy solar physics.
+HESSI was renamed to RHESSI on 29 March 2002 in honor of Dr. Reuven Ramaty, a pioneer in the area of high energy solar physics.
 RHESSI was the first space mission named after a NASA scientist.
 RHESSI was built by Spectrum Astro for Goddard Space Flight Center and was operated by the Space Sciences Laboratory in Berkeley, California.
 The principal investigator from 2002 to 2012 was Robert Lin, who was succeeded by Säm Krucker.

 The entire spacecraft rotated to provide the necessary signal modulation.
 The four, fixed solar panels were designed to provide enough gyroscopic moment to stabilize rotation about the solar vector.
 This largely eliminated the need for attitude control.
 The instrument detectors were nine high-purity germanium crystals.
 Each was cooled to cryogenic temperatures by a mechanical cryocooler.
 Germanium provided not only detections by the photoelectric effect, but inherent spectroscopy through the charge deposition of the incoming ray.
-The crystals are housed in a cryostat, and mounted with low-conductivity straps.
+The crystals were housed in a cryostat, and mounted with low-conductivity straps.
 A tubular telescope structure formed the bulk of the spacecraft.
 Its purpose was to hold the collimators above the Ge crystals at known, fixed positions.

-The satellite bus consists of the structure and mechanisms, the power system (including the battery, solar panels, and control electronics), the attitude control system, thermal control, command and data handling (C&DH), and telecommunications.
-The spacecraft structure shown here provides support for the telescope and other components.
+The satellite bus consisted of the structure and mechanisms, the power system (including the battery, solar panels, and control electronics), the attitude control system, thermal control system, command and data handling system (C&DH), and telecommunications system.
+The spacecraft structure provided support for the telescope and other components.
 It was manufactured out of aluminum parts to be light weight but strong.
-The equipment platform has a honeycomb structure to further reduce the weight.
+The equipment platform had a honeycomb structure to further reduce the weight.
 The spacecraft was manufactured in Gilbert, Arizona by Spectrum Astro, Inc.